 Tap the blue links below to get the recipes

-This spouted moong dal salad with some other veggies make you feel good after having it.
+This spouted moong dal salad with some other veggies makes you feel good after having it.
 This is the best appetizer just before the main course or a super healthy breakfast to kick start a day

-This Andhra delicacy does not need the fermentation and the batter can be prepared with overnight soaked and then ground moong gram.
+This Andhra delicacy does not need fermentation and the batter can be prepared overnight soaked and then ground moong gram.
 This healthy and tasty dosa or pesarattu can be a part of any meal of the day and goes very well with chutneys or sambhar

 Last but not least!
 This recipe is for pakoda lovers or for those who like to experiment with different flavours.
-This moong dal pakode with the stuffing of aaloo and pyaz(potato/onions) Will definitely give you a different yet amazing taste.
+This moong dal pakode with the stuffing of aloo and pyaz(potato/onions) Will definitely give you a different yet amazing taste.